These heels were made for walking…

 as helping to collect toilet paper or participating in a walk,

-when they can—so you will not be alone if you agree to
+others get involved when they can—so you will not be alone if you

 Bottom line—there are options for everyone and every type of